sonicfurqan/CSS-101/05. Shorthand Properties/Readme.md

     margin:2px 3px 4px 5px;
 }
 ```
-order of value matters as all the value of same type
+order of value matters as all the value of the same type

 3. for grid-column
 ```css